Canada opens Para Hockey Cup with dominant win over Italy | CBC Sports

 🎯 by the captain! 🤩<br> <a href="https://twitter.com/tylermcgregor08?ref_src=twsrc%5Etfw">@tylermcgregor08</a> | <a href="https://twitter.com/hashtag/ParaHockeyCup?src=hash&ref_src=twsrc%5Etfw">#ParaHockeyCup</a> <a href="https://t.co/HoDSq28L32">pic.twitter.com/HoDSq28L32</a>—@HockeyCanada

-Dominic Cozzolino, Auren Halbert and Anton Jacobs-Webb each collected two assists for the Canadians, who will next face Czechia in their second game of the preliminary round on Monday at 6 p.m.
+Dominic Cozzolino, Auren Halbert and Anton Jacobs-Webb each collected two assists for the Canadians, who face Czechia in their second game of the preliminary round on Monday at 6 p.m.
 ET.

+Canada completes the preliminary round against the rival United States on Wednesday at 6 p.m.
+ET — a rematch of the gold-medal game from the Beijing Paralympics last March.
+The Americans also defeated Canada for gold in September at the International Para Hockey Cup in Ostrava, Czech Republic.

 Watch live coverage of Canada's preliminary-round games on Hockey Canada's YouTube channel.